marcusats/rock-paper-kleros/README.md

 **Expected payoff for Spock =**  1/5 * (1 - 1 + 1 - 1 + 0) = 0

-This calculation confirms that the Mixed Strategy Nash Equilibrium is to choose each strategy with an equal probability of \frac{1}{5} or 20%.
+This calculation confirms that the game is in equilibrium where each strategy has a probability of 20%.

 ---